 Reserved Keywords

 Keywords in the VIL expression language are reserved words.
 That means that the keywords must not occur anywhere in an expression as the name of a rule, a template or a variable.
-The list of keywords is shown below: And
+The list of keywords is shown below:

+and